-Here are a few reasons you might want to avoid using a phone ring holder:
+Here are a few reasons you might not want to use a phone ring holder:

 - If you happen to use a wireless charging pad to charge your phone, then you cannot have anything on the back your your phone — not a phone ring grip, not a pop socket, or anything else.

-- If the back of your phone has an anti-fingerprint coating or you have a silicone phone case, then a phone grip ring won’t work.
+- If the back of your phone has an anti-fingerprint coating or you have a silicone phone case, then a phone grip ring might not work.

 - If you like to use your index finger on the hand you hold your phone with to type or text, then a cell phone ring holder won’t work for you.

-- It’s kind of expensive for such a tiny little gadget — as much as $20 for a good quality one.
+- It’s kind of expensive for such a tiny little gadget — close to $20 for a good quality one like I have.
 However, the feeling of security that I get from using mine (and knowing that it will not fall off) make it worth the price to me.

 How To Use The Phone Ring As A Stand